-Therefore, if the NDPM model suffices in describing the physics of two-plate intrusion, we expect the above relation to describe a master curve that collpases data for plates of various $L$ intruding into the same media.
+Therefore, if the NDPM model suffices to describe the physics of two-plate intrusion, we expect the above relation to describe a master curve that collapases data for plates of various $L$ intruding into the same media.

 Based on eq.\ref{eq:10}, for $F\propto z$, we obtain following relations for peak separation ($s_p$) and corresponding peak force ($F_p$) values: